Scimyst

 found money in the dream expert says thousands of years later it still does not work 116714

-Found "elixir" in an ancient grand tomb, expert outraged: Not to be forgiven even after thousands of years!
+Found "elixir" in a grand ancient tomb, experts outraged: Even after thousands of years, there is no forgiveness!

 Leave a Reply Cancel reply